-Glaser Weil Partner Greg McClintock is consistently ranked as one of the country's leading environmental and energy law practitioners.
+Glaser Weil Partner Greg McClintock, recently ranked by Best Lawyers in America as Lawyer of the Year (2019) for Energy Law in Los Angeles, is consistently ranked as one of the country's leading environmental and energy law practitioners.
 He is credited with negotiating the consent decrees for many of the major Superfund sites on the West Coast and for spearheading environmental review for some of the nation's largest mergers and acquisitions.
 Selected to serve as lead counsel in cases that have established trailblazing legal principles with respect to Clean Air Act, CERCLA and RCRA application, he is routinely called upon to provide environmental guidance to the top petroleum, alternative energy and aerospace companies, as well as major real estate investment and manufacturing firms.

 Mr. McClintock's practice includes legislative and regulatory advocacy, compliance counseling and transactional assistance, as well as representation at the trial and appellate levels in both criminal and civil environmental litigation.
 He regularly handles matters involving: